mozilla/data-docs/concepts/review.md

 # Getting Analysis Review

 The current process for getting analysis review has not been optimized.
-If you run into problems, feel free to ask #datapipeline
+If you run into problems, feel free to ask in the `#datapipeline` channel on IRC.

 ## Table of Contents